Fractional Angular Momentum and Quasi-Probability Densities for Angular Degrees of Freedom

-We are now interested in defining suitable Wigner functions in terms of two parameters $\theta$ and $p$ such that $-\pi \leq \theta \leq \pi$ and where $p$ can taken any real value, leading to marginal distributions for the observables $\theta$ and $L$ for a pure state like $\psi(\theta)$ from which expectation values can be computed in accordance with the rules of quantum mechanics.
-Such Wigner functions may reveal the presence of such fractional mean values of $\langle L \rangle$ for in particular the state considered in \Refer{Skagerstam_2023} for non-zero values of the parameter $\lambda$.
-Below we will show that such Wigner functions can indeed be defined with well-defined marginal distributions at least for integer values of the parameter $p$.
-It is, however, now not obvious how to extend the definitions in Eq.(\ref{eq:wigner2024_1}) appropriate for quantum dynamics on finite domains like a circle (for reviews and further references see, e.g., \Referes{Kastrup_2016,Tilma_2016,Kowalski_2021}).
-In the spirit of the first definition in Eq.(\ref{eq:wigner2024_1}), we propose the following real-valued definition of a Wigner function $W[\theta,p]$ which is $2\pi$-periodic in the variable $\theta$, i.e.,
+We are now interested in defining suitable quasi-probability distributions in terms of two parameters $\theta$ and $p$ such that $-\pi \leq \theta \leq \pi$ and where $p$ in principle can take any real value leading to marginal distributions for the observables $\theta$ and $L$ from which expectation values can be computed and compared with the rules of quantum mechanics for a pure state $\psi(\theta)$ in a similar fashion as for the Wigner function $W[q,p]$ in Eqs.(\ref{eq:wigner2024_1}) and (\ref{eq:wigner2024_2}).
+The quasi-probability distributions we will consider reveal the presence of fractional expectation values of $\langle L \rangle$ for the pure state $\psi(\theta)$ considered in \Refer{Skagerstam_2023} for non-zero values of the parameter $\lambda$.

+It is, however, now not obvious how to extend the definitions in Eq.(\ref{eq:wigner2024_1}) appropriate for quantum dynamics on a finite domain for the variable $\theta$ (for reviews and further references see, e.g., \Referes{Kastrup_2016,Tilma_2016,Kowalski_2021}).
+In the spirit of the first definition in Eq.(\ref{eq:wigner2024_1}) we propose the following real-valued definition of a quasi-probability distribution $W[\theta,p]$ which is $2\pi$-periodic in the variable $\theta$, i.e.,

-with an integrand which is also $2\pi$-periodic in $\theta'$ at least for integer values of the parameter $p$.
+with an integrand which is also $2\pi$-periodic in $\theta'$ for integer values of the parameter $p$.
+The range of integration in Eq.(\ref{eq:ourwigner_1}) is chosen in such a way that the entire domain $\theta \in [-\pi,\pi]$ of periodicity for the state $\psi(\theta)$ is taken into account.
+As will be argued below this range of integration is of particular importance when we consider a quantum state with fractional angular momentum.
 The second equivalent expression in Eq.(\ref{eq:ourwigner_1}) will be referred to below.
-This definition of a Wigner function is such that $ W[\theta,p]$ is bounded according to $|W[\theta,p]|\leq 1/2\pi$ as follows from the Cauchy-Schwarz inequality.
+This distribution $ W[\theta,p]$ is bounded according to $|W[\theta,p]|\leq 1/2\pi$ as follows from the Cauchy-Schwarz inequality.